Itential-Pre-Builts/AWS-EC2-REST/documentation/Create VPC - AWS - EC2 - REST.md

 ### External Dependencies

-This version of **Add Ingress Rule to Security Group - AWS - EC2 - REST** has been tested with:
+This version of **Create VPC - AWS - EC2 - REST** has been tested with:

 <table>
   <thead>